 Participants in the car insurance program can opt into what's called the Verisk Driving Score.
 Working in conjunction with Hyundai's Blue Link connected car service, an individual's driving behavior is monitored — such as force of acceleration or braking — and the information is stored on Verisk's data exchange.
 This exchange already includes 3.3 million cars, along with more than 36 billion miles of recorded driving data.
 The recorded information in the Verisk data exchange can be checked by the driver, simply to see his or her own driving habits, or shared with an auto insurance company as part of a usage-based enrollment program.

 Hyundai's Blue Link service is now available across the company's entire range of model-year 2018 and newer vehicles.
 Free for the first three years of ownership, Blue Link connectivity allows for features like remote locking/unlocking, remote start and climate control, enhanced roadside assistance, car finder and stolen-vehicle recovery.

 Savings, Not Sanctions

-In an emailed response to Cars.com's inquiries about its relationship with Hyundai, a Verisk representative stated the primary goal is to educate car owners about their driving while potentially helping them save money.
+In an emailed response to Cars.com's inquiries about its relationship with Hyundai, a Verisk representative stated the primary goal of these car insurance systems is to educate car owners about their driving while potentially helping them save money.

 "The services provided by Verisk are to help educate drivers to become less risky, and to make their driving data portable so that a consumer can potentially be rewarded for safer driving with their insurer of choice.
 Driving data is not provided to law enforcement except in the event of lawful subpoena," Verisk's written response stated.